everydayrain/christopherbauer.org/_posts/2024-12-12-pv-dacl-mods.md

 The Windows abuse instructions on the edge tend to offer two ways to proceed, either using *net group* from net.exe or PowerView.
 I've always used the net.exe method, but they recommend PowerView because the opsec for net.exe is challenging.

 ![](/assets/img/2024-12-12_08-59.png)
 I was curious to play around with PowerView's *Add-DomainGroupMember* to have another option in my toolbox and find out more about this improved opsec.
-Unfortunately, and I've run into this Bloodhound description a few times to know that the steps for the PowerView method aren't quite as clearly laid out in the Bloodhound description as they could be.
+Unfortunately, I've run into this Bloodhound description enough times to know that the steps for the PowerView method aren't quite as clearly laid out in the Bloodhound description as they could be.
 I don't think it's Bloodhound's fault, as the [original instructions](https://powersploit.readthedocs.io/en/latest/Recon/Add-DomainGroupMember/) aren't effusive by any means.

 ## Adding an Existing User to Domain Admins by Modifying the DACL